grafana/Grafana-Alloy-for-Beginners/README.md

 #### Blocks
 <img width="345" alt="image" src="https://github.com/user-attachments/assets/3a38536c-77af-43e4-b931-293c15275377" />

+You use Blocks to configure components and groups of attributes.
+Each block can contain any number of attributes or nested blocks.
+Blocks are steps in the overall pipeline expressed by the configuration.

+*Pattern for creating a labeled block:*
 ```
-// Pattern for creating a labeled block:
 BLOCK_NAME "BLOCK_LABEL" {
   // Block body can contain attributes and nested unlabeled blocks
   IDENTIFIER = EXPRESSION // Attribute